-6.2 Set a context for your csolution
+6.2 Set a context for your solution

-Look at your csolution contexts.
+Look at your solution contexts.
 A context is the combination of a target type and build type for a particular project in your solution.

+- 1.

-- 1. Click CMSIS in the Activity Bar to open the CMSIS view.
+- Click CMSIS in the Activity Bar to open the CMSIS view.

 - 2. Choose one of the following options:

-- Click in the Solution outline header
+- Click 🗱 in the Solution outline header

-- Select CMSIS: Select a Context for the Solution from the Command Palette
+- Select CMSIS: Manage Solution Settings from the Command Palette

-- Click in the status bar.
+- Click (1) in the status bar.

-The CMSIS Solution Active Context view opens.
+The Build Context view opens.

-- 3. Look at the available contexts for the csolution.
+- 3. Look at the available contexts for the solution.
 You can change the target type, the projects included in the build, and the build type.
-You can also change the run configuration and the debug configuration, or add new configurations. - Solution: The name of the active csolution. - Target: Select a Target Type to specify the hardware to use to build the solution.
+You can also change the run configuration and the debug configuration, or add new configurations. - Active Target: Select a Target Type to specify the hardware to use to build the solution.
 Some examples are also compatible with Arm® Virtual Hardware (AVH) targets, in which case more options are available.
-For more details on AVH, read the overview. - Click Edit targets in the csolution.yml to specify your target types by editing the YAML file directly. - Projects: The project or projects included in the build.
+For more details, read the AVH solutions overview.

+Click Edit targets in the csolution.yml to specify your target types by editing the YAML file directly.

+- Active Projects: - Project Name: The project or projects included in the build.
 If you have multiple projects in your solution, you can select the projects to include here. - Build Type: The build configuration.
 A build configuration allows you to configure each target type towards specific testing.
 You can set different build types for different projects in your solution.
-You can create your own build types as required by your application, but two commonly used examples are Debug for a full debug build of the software for interactive debugging, or Release for the final code deployment to the systems. - Run Configuration and Debug Configuration: Choose a run configuration and a debug configuration to use for your solution from the drop-down list.
-You can also: - Move your mouse over an entry in the list and click the pen icon to edit an existing configuration - Click + Add new to add a new configuration information on running and debugging your projects, see Arm Debugger Extension.
+You can create your own build types as required by your application.
+Two commonly used examples are Debug for a full debug build of the software for interactive debugging, or Release for the final code deployment to the systems.